In this chapter, let’s discuss what you should do when not having a client training session.

 As personal trainers, we often focus everything on our clients and tend to forget about ourselves.

-That’s particularly true when you are starting out and are wanting to first make a good impression and second, build up your client roster so you can make a success of your career.
+That’s particularly true when you are starting out and want first to make a good impression and second, build up your client roster so you can succeed in your career.

 That puts plenty of pressure on yourself, often to your detriment.

-So it’s important to take the time that you spend away from training clients and use it to your benefit as well.
+So it’s important to take the time you spend away from training clients and use it to your benefit.

 And there are several ways that you can do this.